Sony A9 vs Panasonic ZS200

 |Sony A7R III« »||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y||Sony A7R III|

 |Sony A99« »||Y||stereo||mono||Y||Y||mini||2.0||-||-||-||Sony A99|

 |Sony A77« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony A77|

 It is notable that the A9 has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the A9 and the ZS200 are recent models that feature in their makers' current product line-up.
+Both the A9 and the ZS200 are recent models that are part of the current product line-up.
 The ZS200 replaced the earlier Panasonic ZS100, while the A9 does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Panasonic websites.

 Review summary: Sony A9 vs Panasonic ZS200

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A9 or the Panasonic ZS200 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Sony Alpha A9:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.